Mbale: Location

 Mbale is approximately 225 km northeast of Kampala, Uganda's capital city, on an all-weather tarmac highway.
 The city lies at an average elevation of 1156 m above sea level.

 The coordinates of the city are 1°04'50.0"N, 34°10'30.0"E (Latitude:1.080556; Longitude:34.175000).
 The city is on the railway from Tororo to Pakwach.
 Mount Elgon, one of the highest peaks in East Africa, is approximately 48 km, north-east of Mbale, by road.

+Mbale City is found in the Bugisu sub-region and is administratively divided into two divisions: Industrial Division and Northern Division.

+Industrial Division

+The industrial Division has one sub-county called Industrial Division and it has a number of parishes which include: